 How to fix it #

-Replace the deprecated trait with its recommended replacement in the class:
+Replace the deprecated trait with a non-deprecated type in the PHPDoc tag:

 class Foo